eryks23/java-cli-auth-calculator/README.md

    ```
 5. Open a Pull Request against `main` and describe what the change does and why.

 Please keep pull requests focused on a single concern.
-Bug reports and feature suggestions can be filed as [GitHub Issues](https://github.com/eryks23/java-cli-auth-calculator/issues).
+Bug reports and feature suggestions can be filed as GitHub Issues

 ---